Category: Time Tracking Tools

 OfficeTime

-Toggl Track fails first because it requires creating an account and logging in before you can start tracking time.
+Toggl Track fails first because it requires creating an account or logging into a cloud service before use before tracking time.

 Verdict